go-kratos/go-kratos.dev/src/content/docs/zh-cn/blades/agent-patterns/04-handoff-agents.md

 	historyTutorAgent, err := blades.NewAgent(
 		"HistoryTutor",
-		blades.WithDescription("An agent that helps with history questions"), blades.WithInstructions("You are a helpful history tutor.
+		blades.WithDescription("An agent that helps with history questions"), blades.WithInstruction("You are a helpful history tutor.
 Answer questions related to history."), blades.WithModel(model),
 	)
 	if err != nil {